ispoljari/blog-app-ci/README.md

 - No frontend code.

-- Data is stored in a MongoDB database hosted on mLAB.
+- Data is stored in a MongoDB database and hosted on mLAB.

 - The API is performing CRUD operations through an ORM layer implemented in Mongoose.